migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-07-05 Fri:
+- UpdateMaxCommissionFee function covered with tests.
+- Provided fix for the node bootstrap process, which was using incorrect method to calculate connected peers.
+- Fixed the `PeerConnectivity` method, which was using iteration over 20k elements in the worst case, now it has no iteration at all.
+- Removed trailing zeros from the Decimal.String method.
+- Resolved connection issues in the tests package of the Harmony p2p library.
+- Golang version update: passed 50% of tests, current progress is 80%.

 2024-06-28 Fri:
 - Updated go-lib-p2p to the latest version, which can potentially fix issue with bootnode.
 - Updated golang version to the latest, it passed 25% tests, total progress about 70%.